The Dangers of Glyphosate in Food (and what you can do about it)

-Glyphosate Tricks Your Body Into Absorbing It
+Glyphosate Tricks Your Body

-How Can I Avoid Glyphosate?
+How Can We Avoid Glyphosate?

 Eating Organic Isn’t Enough

-Now, you may be thinking, “If herbicides are the problem, I can just eat organic foods.”
+You may be thinking, “If herbicides are the problem, I can just eat organic foods.”

 - Was the water used for irrigation or for animals contaminated?

 - Did it travel through the air to a neighboring field?
-(15)

 Are we implying there can be glyphosate in organic food?
-Absolutely.

-It’s probably disappointing to discover that even eating organic foods doesn’t guarantee glyphosate free…
+It’s probably disappointing to discover that even eating organic foods doesn’t guarantee freedom from glyphosate…

 All of our products are lovingly crafted with an emphasis on clean, great-tasting nutrition that you can FEEL working.